dskokic/raspberry/README.md

 1. Selecting and downloading OS image

 So, after purchasing Raspberry Pi device (RPi from now on), the first step is to select and install operating system (OS) that will manage all the hardware present on RPi.
 Since there wil be not HDMI monitor nor 101-key attached to RPi it is reasonable to install Raspberry Pi OS Lite, which is intended for headless RPi.
-It does't include many of the software packages available in full OS version and ith therefore of significantly smaller size.
+It does't include many of the software packages available in full OS version and is therefore of significantly smaller size.

 Download appropriate OS image using the following URL: https://www.raspberrypi.com/software/operating-systems/